COVID-19: 50 thousand doses of Pfizer arrive today and 1.2 million of AstraZeneca by end of May (03.03.2021)

 “Believe me, the situation in Peru is very difficult.
-All transportation is shut down, and that is hard because so many of us do not have personal cars.
 Many people are without work.
 Police and military are everywhere to make sure you have a reason to be out of your house.
 I wish I could walk around my neighborhood, walk around the block.
 I cannot.
 We have lost our freedom.”

 Quotes from Patient’s Parents